LowkeyLab/rust-monorepo/.github/instructions/rust.instructions.md

 1. `cargo make clippy`
 2. `cargo make`

-## Snapshot Tests

-For projects that use insta for snapshot testing, ensure that all snapshots are reviewed.
-Run `cargo insta test --accept` to accept all snapshots.

 ## Error Handling

 - Avoid logging.
 Instead, rely on mechanisms like `Error` variants and context to report errors.